johnjallday/dolphin-tool-calling-agent/README.md

-# 🐬Dolphin Tool Calling Agent
+# 🐬 Dolphin Tool Calling Agent 🐬
 This is a simple tool calling agent written in Go.
 Often times, we don't really need a complicated AI that does everything for us.
 Not all AI fits all.
 Why not build your own tool?